hieuvp/learning-terraform/01-vpc-essentials/README.md

 Replace by another IGW example

-- Unlike an IGW, you can have multiple "active" route tables in a VPC
-- You cannot delete a route table if it has "dependencies" (associated subnets)

 Create another route table example
 - Not deletable (why Main?)
 - Deletable RT

 https://eu-west-2.console.aws.amazon.com/console/home?region=eu-west-2

 ## Network Access Control Lists (NACLs)